 Remember, we are here for you!
 Please call our office anytime during business hours with any questions, thoughts, asking for resources and advice.

 Talking To Your Kid About Camp

-Sending your child to camp starts when you first sign them up.
-It’s an experience that you can share together.
+Sending your child to camp is an experience that you can share together.
 Campers may feel excitement about the summer, as well as some level of nervousness and/or anxiety.
 These emotions are normal and healthy reactions.
-As the summer approaches, it can be helpful to discuss these emotions and to help prepare your camper by simulating camp experiences at home (these can range from a child completing his or her bedtime routine independently to doing a “camp out” in the living room).
-Please prepare your child for camp with words of encouragement and by giving them an accurate impression and clear expectations of the camp experience.
+Please prepare your child for camp with words of encouragement, and by giving them clear expectations of the camp experience.
 The things you tell your child before they leave for camp often affect how they adjust to being away from home.

 Here are a few helpful things to say:

 - “Let’s look at what the staff of Winnarainbow has planned to keep the whole community safe this summer.”

 - “Camp Winnarainbow knows how to contact me if they need to.”

 - “I love you and I’m really happy that you will be having this wonderful experience.”